ryan-hk-koo/know_thy_art_part_2/README.md

 <br>

-# Know Thy Art with Audio
+# Know Thy Art Audio Assistance
 ![image](https://github.com/ryan-hk-koo/know_thy_art_part_2/assets/143580734/97a2b0ee-5ed9-45ab-b117-6ca19b8318f6)
+- Used the Naver CLOVA Voice API to convert text into speech due to its high-quality, natural-sounding voice outputs and its customization options
 <br>

 # Speech To Art to Speech